sciencemath/dailyjournal/README.md

 - learn/study either at home or at a coffee place 4-5hours
 - eat lunch or/and get clean 1hour
 - take a walk outside 30-45min
-- continue with learning and studying for another 4-5hours
+- continue with learning and studying for another 3hours
+- prep and cook and eat dinner 1hour
 - meditate 30min
 - more studying then sleep by 12-1am